The Notes of Nord

 I’ve always been vaguely comforted by this image as it turned-up in a screensaver or as computer wallpaper at various epochs in my computer attic over the decades. ...
 I was stirred by the grand pretense; its fakery.
 In my innocence it was only an amused suspicion, but such an over-the-top device had to be deceptive: who, I would idly wonder, has four arms? ...
 Now that I’ve ventured my little way into the virtual organ worlds, my delight has only increased.
 The theater organs are wildly decorative, like peacocks; but with just the opposite of the peacock’s raucous cry — to my ears anyway — and they are indeed founded on fakery; like the theater itself, and all the beautiful things. ...
 And the virtual theater organ is at least twice fake! ...
 And makes such beautiful sounds....

 The innocent passerby’s impression of a four-manual organ is power.
-Classical organs indeed had the excuse that additional manuals might support additional pipes, which has been approximately untrue for years but then again googling “three manual tracker organ” leads to wondrous worlds. ...
-But theater organs from the get-go had stop/rank duplicity, and the extra manuals explicitly don’t represent extra ranks, but facilitate rapid voice changes or perhaps just EZ play. ...
+Classical organs indeed had the excuse that additional manuals might support additional pipes, which has been approximately untrue for years but then again googling “three manual tracker organ” occasionally leads to wondrous worlds, althougy not 12/24 apparently. ...
+But theater organs from the get-go have stop/rank duplicity, and the extra manuals explicitly don’t represent extra ranks, but facilitate rapid voice changes or perhaps just EZ play. ...
 One of the charming theater organ attributes, despite this apparent dedicated deception, is that no one is fooled; we know they’re just trying to have fun....

 No one was disappointed in the raucous theater organ accompaniment to their meretricious silent movie, but to the contrary, it usually made them happy or they wouldn’t’ve paid the admission fee. ...
 Other things don’t necessarily work that way: those who pay the symphony orchestra fare often wish to acquire culture, i.e. to be classier. ...
 I know I derive considerable innocent satisfaction because my beloved sub-atomic family brought me up with classical music, so no matter how pointless the rest of my existence at least I have something to snoot about.